|

 - EGLANTINE:

-"Sweetbrier rose."
-English name derived from the flower name,
+English name derived from the Latin name for the "sweetbrier

 meaning "sun."